Goldielockz30/tech201_virtualisation/README.md

 #

-- Virtualisation ensures Standardisation so first we need
+- Virtualisation ensures Standardisation
+- So first we need

-on our Local Host - Win/mac/linux
+- On our Local Host - Win/mac/linux
 - We will need to Install the following

 Vagrant